Global Debt

 For example, Government or "Public" debt alone has now touched 100% of GDP, which is levels not seen in history.

 One challenge is that the Government and Private sectors will need to manage debt in an environment of rising interest rates.
-The World Economic Report published late last year, outlined a top list of countries with the highest Debt relative to GDP.
+The World Economic Report, published late in 2021, outlined a top list of countries with the highest Debt relative to GDP.

-The list is diverse, with many on the list (think Greece) already suffering economic collapse in the recent past whilst others (Singapore, Japan) trade more heavily on the goodwill of their future economic prospects.
+The list is diverse, with many on the list (such as Greece) already suffering economic collapse in the recent past, whilst others (Singapore, Japan) trade more heavily on the goodwill of their future economic prospects.

 Case Study - Japan's Debt Troubles

-Firstly, Japan is recognised as one of the most innovative countries and has the third largest GDP in the world.
+Japan is recognised as one of the most innovative countries and has the third largest GDP in the world.
 A good reputation.
-However, as the data above shows, Japan's public debt as a share of gross domestic product exceeds 250%, and fiscal stimulus and accommodative monetary policy has been a part of their landscape for the last 30 years.
+However, as the data above shows, Japan's public debt as a share of gross domestic product exceeds 250%, and fiscal stimulus and accommodative monetary policy have been a part of its landscape for the last 30 years.

 For such an innovative country, Japan’s economy has had low growth levels, including no real wage increases and a stall in productivity.
-So they haven't got a lot to show for their borrowing and spending which is a concern as their population ages.
+Therefore, they haven't got a lot to show for their borrowing and spending, which is a concern as their population ages.

 With public debt estimated to be approximately US$12.20 trillion, the cost of servicing this debt is estimated to use up half of the state's tax revenues.

-On the other side of the balance sheet, they have the second largest store of foreign currency, behind China, but at just over US $1 Trillion it does dwarf in comparison to its debt.
+On the other side of the balance sheet, they have the second largest store of foreign currency, behind China, but at just over US $1 Trillion, it is dwarfed in comparison to its debt.

 It is therefore not surprising that they are motivated to buck economic trends and keep their domestic rates artificially low.